The 10th Mountain Division Hut Association

 All huts have a non-motorized envelope around them, meaning you won’t be able to pull right up to the hut for a weekend of glamping.
-Some of the huts have parking as close as ⅛ of a mile from the hut, with a small cart by the gate you can use to ferry your belongings to the cabin.
+Some of the 10th Mountain Division huts have parking as close as ⅛ of a mile from the hut, with a small cart by the gate you can use to ferry your belongings to the cabin.
 Others are deep in the backcountry, requiring miles of snowshoeing, skinning, or hiking to get to them, sometimes through bear country (summers) and avalanche terrain (winters).
 Furthermore, not all of the routes to get to the huts are well-marked or maintained.
 What this means is you’ll have to do your research before you go, and be prepared for any eventuality in the backcountry.
-These are high-altitude treks, many of which have elevation gains of over 2000 feet, so if you’re not used to backcountry travel, you’ll need to do some preparation before your trip.
-Always make sure someone knows where you are when you travel into the backcountry, and that they know your itinerary and return dates.
-Don’t travel alone, especially in the winter, unless you have avalanche certification and plenty of experience in backcountry travel, and make sure you pack enough food, layers, gear, and emergency supplies should the worst happen.
+These are high-altitude treks, many of which have elevation gains of over 2000 feet, so if you’re not used to backcountry travel, you’ll need to prepare before your trip.
+Always make sure someone knows where you are when you travel into the backcountry and that they know your itinerary and return dates.
+Don’t travel alone, especially in the winter, unless you have avalanche certification and plenty of experience in backcountry travel.
+Make sure you pack enough food, layers, gear, and emergency supplies should the worst happen.

 Summer vs. Winter

 Huts book up fast, so plan ahead as far as possible.
 The most popular huts are often booked solid, especially on weekends and holidays, and sometimes as far as a year in advance.
-You can make all reservations on the 10th Mountain Division Hut Association website, and if you join the Hut Association as a member (there are annual and even lifetime memberships available), you can join a lottery for early access to reservations.
-Even if the hut you’re interested in is already reserved, you can check online to see if someone else is selling their space, or whether there’s another hut that has availability.
+You can make all reservations on the 10th Mountain Division Hut Association website.
+If you join the Hut Association as a member (there are annual and even lifetime memberships available), you can join a lottery for early access to reservations.
+Even if the hut you’re interested in is already reserved, you can check online to see if someone else is selling their space or whether there’s another hut that has availability.
 There is also a waitlist signup on the website where you can be notified about cancellations.
-Note that the more accessible huts, and those closer to the Front Range tend to fill up first, so if you’re looking for one of these, it’s best to think ahead as far as you can.
+Note that the more accessible huts and those closer to the Front Range tend to fill up first, so it's best to make an early reservation if you’re looking for one of these.

 Staying in a Hut